YosefAshenafi/expo-htk/README.md

 });
 ```

-**📚 Full examples and detailed setup instructions are in the documentation below.**
+**Full examples and detailed setup instructions are in the documentation below.**

 ## Documentation